TrudeEH/web/content/posts/linux-vs-freebsd-vs-openbsd.md

 You may disagree with my priorities - and that's okay, the final decision will likely vary.

-## Linux vs \*BSDs
+## Linux Vs \*BSDs

 First, we'll take a look at Linux Distros and how they compare. ~~(I'd just like to interject for a moment.
-What you’re referring to as Linux, is in fact, GNU/Linux, or as I’ve recently taken to calling it, GNU plus Linux.)~~
+What you're referring to as Linux, is in fact, GNU/Linux, or as I've recently taken to calling it, GNU plus Linux.)~~

 All Linux distros use the Linux Kernel, and most (but not all) use GNU utilities and SystemD.